isislovecruft/patternsinthevoid/content/hacking/men-who-hate-women-the-ccc.md

 this on Twitter and never updated their statement.
 In English, this is called "gaslighting".

-There were no Tor talks last year at 33C3, because every Tor talk sumbitted was silently removed by the CCC to "avoid controversy".
+There were no Tor talks last year at 33C3, because every Tor talk submitted was silently removed by the CCC to "avoid controversy".
 Before the congress, the CCC requested a meeting with their selection of representatives from Tor to discuss a way forward.
 I requested to attend the meeting, and was forbidden